stefanosiano/PowerfulImageView/README.md

 1) Renderscript algorithms: they use renderscript under the hood, falling back to the corresponding Java algorithm in case of error, if enabled by its option;
 2) Java algorithms: they use java and are slower, even if all Java algorithms are multi-threaded to increase the performance (an option can limit the threads to use).

+Note: To use Renderscript for blurring (recommended, but optional) you should imageview_rs instead of imageview.